GuanMingChee/Beam-Java/README.md

 ## Chase Staples
 ### Topics Covered:

-I will be working on the follow topics for the Covid Dataset [https://www.kaggle.com/gpreda/covid-world-vaccination-progress]
+I will be working on the follow topics for the Video Games Rating Dataset [https://www.kaggle.com/imohtn/video-games-rating-by-esrb]

-## Reduced
+## WordCount

-The word-count file will be <i>Reduced</i> to whatever parameters are set for that specific output of that dataset(Words, Starting with, ending with, Having "", and so on..)
+This will help count the times each word in this dataset is being used.

 ## Bihani